aflorio2/chireal-site/HOWTO.md

 # How to Run the Website Locally

-This document explains how to run the QCReaTE group website locally for development and testing.
+This document explains how to run the chireal group website locally for development and testing.

 ## Prerequisites